 カテゴリー: Classes & Events

-Winter Japanese Classes: Register Today
+Spring Japanese Classes: Register Today

-Registration is now open for winter Japanese classes with TIRS.
+Registration is now open for spring Japanese classes with TIRS.
 You can learn Japanese needed for daily life as well as about Japanese culture.
 Classes are taught in small groups (sometimes even one on one).
 Please note that the teachers are all volunteers, not professional instructors.

 ●Eligible people: anyone whose native language isn’t Japanese